Brenna Jordan: Biography

 On October 9, 2014, KLAS 8 News Now filmed Jordan in the background of their live coverage of the opening of Downtown Summerlin.
 While being filmed, Jordan reproduced the dance moves from the "Applause" music video from Lady Gaga, released two months earlier.
 The next day, Lady Gaga tweeted that she "liked him", while the drag community, including RuPaul and Pandora Boxx, actively shared the video.
 The video was also widely diffused by media outlets such as The Today Show and ABC News.

 In October 2014, Jordan appeared on The Queen Latifah Show where she met Raven from RuPaul's Drag Race.
 In November 2014, she was a model for the American Apparel brand.
-She was chosen for how she used their platform to raise awareness towards the LGBT community.
+She was chosen for how she used their platform to raise awareness towards the LGBTQ community.

 Personal life

 In 2016, she came out as genderfluid and transgender, choosing to go by the name Brenna.
 She started medically transitioning in 2024.